-Papillomatosis or ‘multiple papillomas’ tends to effect a slightly younger age group then solitary papillomas, but sometimes the condition can effect very young women, even as young as 10 years old.
+Papillomatosis or ‘multiple papillomas’ tends to affect a slightly younger age group then solitary papillomas, but sometimes the condition can affect very young women, even as young as 10 years old.

-Papilloma may ‘conceal’ an undiagnosed breast cancer
+Papilloma can sometimes ‘conceal’ a breast cancer

 Imaging and diagnostic features of breast papilloma

-A mammogram will generally be performed regardless as a percaution in any lesion involving bloody discharges, but intraductal papillomas do not tend to show up well on a mammogram.
+A mammogram will generally be performed regardless as a precaution for any lesion involving bloody discharges, but intraductal papillomas do not tend to show up well on a mammogram.

 Ultrasound also does not reliably diagnose a papilloma.
-Ultrasound is generally used to get a reading on the relative amounts of fluid, solid, and fat elements in lesion, and can readily determine is a suspected lesion is a benign cyst (fluid-filled).
+Ultrasound is generally useful in getting a reading on the relative amounts of fluid, solid, and fat elements in a lesion, and can readily determine if a lesion is a benign cyst (fluid-filled).

 Breast MRI can reveal ‘hidden’ views, but cannot reliably distinguish benign from malignant cells within a papilloma

-MRI is an extremely senstive diagnostic imaging tool and can sometimes reveal features of a papilloma ‘hidden’ to other views, but there is quite a range in possible appearances of a papilloma.
+MRI is an extremely sensitive diagnostic imaging tool and can sometimes reveal features of a papilloma ‘hidden’ to other views, but there is quite a range in possible appearances of a papilloma.

 Ductography (also called galactography or ductogalactography) basically involves injecting a ‘contrast enhancing’ die or substance directly into the breast ducts and then performing an X-Ray.

-Multiple papillomas can also be observed as absent or sub-segmental distribution of fluid in the branching ducts; there will be a typical and identifiable pattern.
+Multiple papillomas can also be observed as absent or sub-segmental distribution of fluid in the branching ducts.
+There will be a typical and identifiable pattern.